svelupillai/sap-eb-take-home-problem/README.md

 This is a freeform assignment.
 You can write a web API that returns a set of trails.
 You can write a web frontend that visualizes the trails.
 We also spend a lot of time in the shell, so a CLI that gives us a couple of options would be great.

-The only requirement for the assignment is that it give us at least 2 trails to choose from.
+The only requirement for the assignment is that it allow us to filter the trails by at least 2 criteria.
 You can choose to pivot the choices based on any of the options in there - bike trail vs walking trail, with the option of fishing vs not etc.

 Feel free to tackle this problem in a way that demonstrates your expertise of an area or takes you out of your comfort zone.